fineanmol/plant-tree/README.md

-🌲 Updated on Tue, 22 Apr 2025 06:53:21 GMT
+🌲 Updated on Tue, 22 Apr 2025 07:21:02 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "The best error message is the one that never shows up."